emperinter/emperinter/README.md

 # Hi there 👋 I'm emperinter

 - 🌱 I’m currently working in Newland Company as a Operations and Maintenance Engineer ,Not enough happy but get some money to survive !
+- ⚡**I'm try to find a new job for Data Dealing on Python,You can contact with me If you have some jobs like that.Thx!**

 > If you wanna more About me,Please visit [https://www.emperinter.info/about/](https://www.emperinter.info/about/)

 # My Project